Tuesday, September 28, 2010

 04.09.10.
 Detour due to quake flooding on New Brighton Rd.
 Liquefaction silt in middle of road

-Owles Tce near Avon River / Estuary: Large cracks on road, concrete curb pulled from pavement.
+Owles Tce near Avon River / Estuary: Large cracks on road, concrete-curb pulled horizontally from pavement.

 New Brighton Rd, Dallington: Liquefaction had caused large cracks, buckling on the road & surrounding roads, grey, quakemire everywhere, gutters & pavements blocked by mud.
-Leah was afraid to be left alone in our Toyota Corolla, while I trekked around, snapping liquefaction damage.
-We argued lots that quake day.
+Leah was afraid to be left alone in our Toyota Corolla, while I trekked around, snapping liquefaction- damage.
+We argued lots that first quake day.

 04.09.10.
 Quake cracks, New Brighton Rd pavement, Dallington